corbado/keycloak-passkeys/README.md

 When authenticated you will be forwarded to the `/profile` page.

 You can find the Keycloak Dashboard at `http://localhost:8080/admin/master/console/` with username and password both being `admin`.
+Feel free to navigate to the Users-page and adding some password-based users.
+If you go back to `http://localhost:19915`, you'll be able to login with those users as well as explore the possibilities of passkeys with optimized UI experience.